Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 You have to disable the JAR signature verification to be able to generate a native image ([see](https://github.com/Azure/azure-sdk-for-java/issues/30320
 )).

-You can do this in the following way for GraalVM Native Build Tools:
+You can do this in the following way for GraalVM Native Build Tools and Maven:
-* With Maven

 ```xml
 <plugin>